Homemade egg noodles are one of my favorite comfort foods.

 You can make a larger batch of these noodles to freeze for later.
 When they are dry, just put them in a freezer bag.

 I love making big batches because they take so long to dry.
+Making noodles is a lot of work!
 This way, I can just pull out a bag of them when I want to make something with my egg noodles.

 Here are some other recipe ideas for using up homemade egg noodles.